driessenslucas/researchproject/Updated_Thesis.md

 \end{minipage}
 \end{figure}

-**Commentary**: The visit heatmaps for DDQN and DQN demonstrate more focused exploration patterns, indicating effective learning and decision-making processes.
-In contrast, the heatmaps for PPO and Q-agent show more dispersed visitation, suggesting less efficient exploration strategies.
+**Commentary**: The visit heatmaps provide a visual representation of the exploration patterns for different algorithms.
+The heatmap for DDQN shows a concentrated path, indicating the agent's ability to efficiently learn and focus on the optimal routes through the maze.
+Similarly, DQN exhibits focused exploration but with slightly more dispersion compared to DDQN, suggesting a robust learning process.
+On the other hand, PPO and Q-agent demonstrate widespread exploration across the maze, which indicates less efficient learning and decision-making.
+These dispersed patterns reflect the algorithms' struggle to consistently identify and follow optimal paths, resulting in suboptimal navigation strategies.

 **2. Maze Solution Efficiency**

-**PPO and AC are not included in this visualization due to their relatively higher step counts compared to DDQN and DQN.**

 \begin{figure}[ht]
 \centering